JBT Marel logo

 Threat of Substitution

-Low: There are few substitutes for automated, industrial-scale food processing equipment.
-Manual processing is not viable at scale.
+Low: There are few substitutes for industrial-scale automated food processing equipment.
+The alternative is manual labor, which is increasingly costly.

 Competitive Rivalry

-High: Dominated by a few large global players (GEA, Tetra Pak, Bühler).
-Competition is fierce on price, innovation, and service.
+High: Fragmented market with large global players (GEA, Tetra Pak) and numerous niche specialists.
+Competition is based on tech, price, and service.

 AI Disclosure